logicly-au/pmhc-mds-spec/doc/introduction.rst

 Introduction
 ============

-Version 5.0 rebrands The Way Back to Universal Aftercare and includes Universal Aftercare as part of the default specification.
+Version 5.0 includes The Way Back as part of the default specification and rebrands it to Universal Aftercare.
 Version 5.0 also completes the rebranding of AMHC/HeadtoHealth to Medicare Mental Health Centre (MMHC) by retiring the AMHC Program Type and renaming the Head to Health Program Type to Head To Health Clinic.

 In order to support Universal Aftercare a `9: Universal Aftercare` response has been added to the